-At Dino Lingo we get this question quite often…
+At Dino Lingo, we get this question quite often…

-Contrary to the common belief, children cannot acquire foreign languages in shorter time span compared with older learners.
-This is just a myth since most people compare kids from immigrant families with their parents without keeping in mind that these children experience higher level of foreign language exposure and go through intense formal education in the second language.
+Contrary to the common belief, children cannot acquire foreign languages in a shorter time span compared with older learners.
+This is just a myth since most people compare kids from immigrant families with their parents without keeping in mind that these children experience a higher level of foreign language exposure and go through intense formal education in the second language.
 Despite the earlier views about younger is the better, now many academicians seem to agree that older learners outperform children in terms of verbal analytical tasks and sophisticated use of language (Collier, 1989; Bialystok & Hakuta, 1994; Bongaerts et al., 1997).

 “A common assumption is that “young children pick up a second language so fast.”
 What is not often taken into account by the layperson is the vast difference in the level of language complexity expected for each age.
 Children’s second language acquisition appears superior largely because the structures and vocabulary they need for adequate communication are so much simpler than those required of adults.
 In addition, children at age 6 have not yet begun to complete full cognitive development in their first language.
 Young children can be outperformed by older subjects on similar tasks in the second language because of the latter group’s greater cognitive maturity and the knowledge or life experience that transfers from the first to the second language.
-This is even more clearly demonstrated in the following summary of studies focusing on acquisition of context-reduced, cognitively demanding aspects of oral and written school language.”
+This is even more clearly demonstrated in the following summary of studies focusing on the acquisition of context-reduced, cognitively demanding aspects of oral and written school language.”
 (Excerpt from Collier, 1989)

-HOWEVER, there`s a critical period of foreign language acquisition peaking around age 6 and ending by the age of 12 (Pennfield and Roberts, 1959 ; Lenneberg, 1967): children are way better than adults when it comes to pronunciation and oral performance which are attributed to muscular plasticity and cerebral plasticity that naturally diminish by aging (Scovel, 1988).
+However, there`s a critical period of foreign language acquisition peaking around age 6 and ending by the age of 12 (Pennfield and Roberts, 1959; Lenneberg, 1967): children are way better than adults when it comes to pronunciation and oral performance which are attributed to muscular plasticity and cerebral plasticity that naturally diminish by aging (Scovel, 1988).